 1 limited liability company, association, joint venture, public corporation, government or 2 governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
 3 SECTION 3.
 LIMITATION ON SCOPE.
-This [act] does not: 4 (1) provide a basis for: 5 (A) invalidating a sentence, conviction, or plea; 6 (B) a cause of action for money damages; or 7 (C) a claim for relief from or defense to the application of a collateral 8 consequence based on a failure to comply with Section 4, 5, or 6; or 9 (2) affect: 10 (A) the duty an individual's attorney owes to the individual; 11 (B) any claim or right held by a victim of an offense; or 12 (C) rights or relief under law other than this [act] available to an individual 13 convicted of an offense.
+4 (a) This [act] does not provide a basis for: 5 (1) invalidating a plea, conviction, or sentence; 6 (2) a cause of action for money damages; or 7 (3) a claim for relief from or defense to the application of a collateral consequence 8 based on a failure to comply with Section 4, 5, or 6.
+9 (b) This [act] does not affect: 10 (a) the duty an individual's attorney owes to the individual; 11 (b) a claim or right of a victim of an offense; or 12 (c) a right or remedy available to an individual convicted of an offense under law 13 other than this [act].
 14 SECTION 4.
 IDENTIFICATION, COLLECTION, AND PUBLICATION OF 15 LAWS REGARDING COLLATERAL CONSEQUENCES.
 16 (a) The [designated governmental agency or official]: 17 (1) shall identify or cause to be identified any provision in this state's 18 Constitution, statutes, and administrative rules that imposes a collateral sanction or authorizes the 19 imposition of a disqualification, and any provision of law that may afford relief from them; 20 (2) within [insert number of days] after the effective date of this [act], shall collect 21 or cause to be collected citations to, and the text or short descriptions of, the provisions identified 22 under paragraph (1); 23 (3) shall update or cause to be updated the collection within [specify period] after